behnambagheri/fish-paste-gram/README.md

 ptg --id bea "Hello Behnam"
 ptg --id pastebin /path/to/file.log
 ```

+During install, a sample map is created at the default path if one does not already exist.

 Use the `--id`/`-i` flag to override `TELEGRAM_CHAT_ID` for a single call (prefix with `@` for channels).